diegonetto/generator-ionic/README.md

 ```
 brew install ant
 ```
-- Note: This step may be necessary to avoid encountering the following error:
+- Note: The above step may be necessary to avoid encountering the following error:
 ```
 Error: ERROR : executing command 'ant', make sure you have ant installed and added to your path.
 ```